clbarnes/frame_annotator/README.md

 DELETE shows a prompt asking which in-progress event to delete CTRL + n shows a prompt asking which in-progress event to add a note to, and the note

+In order to interact with a prompt, you will need to click on the console and enter your response.
+Then, click on the fran window to keep annotating.

 Other
 =====
 CTRL + s to save